 The May 2017 SSD benefits statistics report shows 12,000 fewer total disability insurance beneficiaries than were listed in April’s report.
 According to this month’s report, the number of disabled workers receiving benefits fell by 11,000, a thousand children were removed from beneficiary rolls and eligible spouse numbers remained static.
 Included in these changing beneficiary numbers are any former recipients who passed away, fraudulent claims struck from the total numbers, and individuals who regained employment since last month’s report.
 In fact, the May 2017 SSD benefits statistics report shows very few changes within the past month and simply reinforces the disability program’s overall stability.

-According to the May 2017 SSD benefits statistics report, there was only a one-cent change in the monetary average benefit compared to April’s numbers.
-Children of disabled workers enjoyed a $.37 increase in monthly pay, which was the largest change in monetary benefits across the board.
-The chart below outlines SSD monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers during the past 12 months.
+The May 2017 SSD benefits statistics report shows a one-cent change in the monetary average benefit during the last 30 days.
+Children of disabled workers enjoyed a $.37 increase, which was the largest change in monetary benefits across the board.
+The chart below outlines monetary averages for disabled workers, their spouses and their children during the past 12 months.

 You May Qualify For Legal Assistance

 Not sure if you’ll qualify for Social Security disability benefits?
-Getting a free legal consultation from a Social Security attorney or disability advocate is the best way to learn what assistance options from the SSA may be available to you.
-Legal professionals have a strong record of getting the most disability benefits approved on a faster timeline for eligible applicants.
-Plus, your legal representative can explain what medical evidence best proves your disability claim, relay status updates and fight for you in court during your appeal if your initial application gets denied.
+A free legal consultation from a Social Security attorney is the best way to learn about assistance options from the SSA.
+Attorneys can also get the most disability benefits on a faster timeline for eligible applicants.
+Plus, attorneys can explain what medical evidence best proves your claim, relay status updates and represent you during your appeal.